5h4rk-lab/5h4rk-lab/README.md

 -->

-- 🔭 I’m currently working on automated scripts for basic recon
+- 🔭 I’m currently working on oscp-journey
-- 🌱 I’m currently learning MySQL
+- 🌱 I’m currently learning oscp
 - 💬 Ask me about Linux
 - 📫 How to reach me: gocharan98@gmail.com
 - ⚡ Fun fact: There is a hacker attack every 39 seconds